vanuganti/inference-demo/README.md

 3. **Upload Image or Audio (optional)**: Upload an image or audio file for inference.
 4. **Submit**: Click the submit button to send the request and receive results.
 5. **Results**: As each service finishes processing, the results will be displayed dynamically along with tokens usage along with time each service took.
-5. **Streaming**: When streaming is enabled, token consumption data is skipped as most APIs dont return the usage data.

 ## TODO
 1. **Model Selection**: Make model selection from a dropdown by fetching currently available models from the selected vendors directly.